Which of the following statements about a journal in accounting i... | Study Prep in Pearson+

 1

-Understand the purpose of a journal in accounting: A journal is a chronological record of all business transactions.
-It serves as the first step in the accounting process before transactions are posted to ledger accounts.
+Understand the purpose of a journal in accounting: A journal is a chronological record of all business transactions, capturing the details of each transaction before they are posted to ledger accounts.

-Clarify the misconception about cash accounts: A journal does not only record transactions affecting cash accounts.
-It records all types of transactions, including those involving assets, liabilities, equity, revenue, and expenses.
+Review the principle of double-entry accounting: Journal entries must always have equal debits and credits to maintain the accounting equation (Assets = Liabilities + Equity).
+This ensures accuracy and balance in financial records.

-Explain the principle of double-entry accounting: Journal entries require equal debits and credits to maintain the accounting equation (Assets = Liabilities + Equity).
-This ensures the financial records are balanced.
+Clarify the relationship between the journal and the ledger: Transactions recorded in the journal are later posted to the ledger accounts, which are used to prepare the trial balance.
+The journal itself is not used directly to prepare the trial balance.

-Discuss the relationship between the journal and the balance sheet: A journal is not used to prepare the balance sheet directly.
-Instead, transactions are posted from the journal to ledger accounts, and the ledger is used to prepare financial statements, including the balance sheet.
+Identify the scope of transactions recorded in the journal: A journal records all types of transactions, not just those affecting cash accounts.
+It includes transactions related to assets, liabilities, equity, revenue, and expenses.

-Conclude with the correct statement: The correct answer is that a journal is a chronological record of all business transactions before they are posted to ledger accounts.
-This highlights the journal's role in the accounting cycle.
+Evaluate the given statements based on the above clarifications: The correct statement is 'A journal is a chronological record of all business transactions before they are posted to ledger accounts,' as it accurately describes the function of a journal in accounting.

 Watch next